Nexus: Same Pretraining Loss, Better Downstream Generalization via Common Minima: Nexus Optimizer: Enhancing Closeness via Second-Order Approximation

 \subsection{Optimizing Gradient Similarity via Nexus}

 Therefore, to encourage parameter closeness, it suffices to maximize the gradient similarity.
-However, directly optimizing this objective is computationally intractable because the gradient of the cosine similarity involves the Hessian matrix:
+However, directly optimizing this objective is computationally intractable because the gradient of the cosine similarity involves the Jacobian-vector product:

 To address this challenge, we propose the \textbf{Nexus optimizer}, which approximates the gradient in \cref{eq:gradient_of_gradient_similarity} through a dual-loop mechanism.
 The complete procedure is outlined in Algorithm \ref{alg:cwa_standard}.
 Conceptually, one should view each step in the outer loop as a standard parameter update, while the $K$ steps in the inner loop serve as a \textit{gradient approximator} for \cref{eq:gradient_of_gradient_similarity}.
 Specifically, for each outer iteration, we perform $K$ normalized SGD steps (inner loop) to accumulate the approximated gradient $\hat{\bm{g}}_t$.
 This $\hat{\bm{g}}_t$ is then passed to the outer optimizer (e.g., AdamW \citep{kingma2014adam,loshchilov2017decoupled}, Muon \citep{jordan2024muon}) to perform the actual update.
 The following theorem demonstrates that Nexus algorithm effectively maximizes gradient similarity.